freecores/arm4u/readme.txt

 The processor was not build for extreme performance, nor for extreme minimization of FPGA resources.
 Instead it was build with the 3 goals of : simplicity, pedagogy, but fully working and usable result.

 The CPU communicates with the external world (memory, I/O, etc...) through the Altera Avalon bus.
 The CPU can be used as a QSys component, just like the NIOS II processor furnished by Altera.
 However, it should be relatively straightforward to adapt it to another bus.
 We managed to synthesize a 50 MHz version using a Cyclone IV FPGA.
 The resource usage was only slightly larger than a NIOS II/s (standard), but the frequency was lower.
-However, the ARM instructions are more dense and efficient overal, and we can expect comparable performance between both CPU.
+However, the ARM instructions are more dense and efficient overall, and we can expect comparable performance between both CPU.
 No benchmarks were made to proof that.

 The instruction cache allows to fetch instructions while reading/writing to memory, and to fetch a new instruction each cycle (hopefully) even if the memory has a read/write latency (DRAM).
-There is no cache coherency : an attempt to write self-modifying code will not work unless some additional circuitery is added done.
+There is no cache coherency : an attempt to write self-modifying code will not work unless some additional circuitry is added done.

  *************************************
 ** Differences with an authentic ARM **
  *************************************

-The ARM4U behaves identically to an ARM implementing the ARMv3 instruction set (ARM6 generation) exept for the following differences :
+The ARM4U behaves identically to an ARM implementing the ARMv3 instruction set (ARM6 generation) except for the following differences :

 - Abort mode and interrupt doesn't exist
 - There is no support for coprocessor, and related instructions